equt/paper.vim/README.md

 <br/>

 This theme is built with [vim-colortemplate].
-To try it out, use the code in release branch, e.g., for [vim-plug], it would be like
+To try it out, use the code in the release branch, e.g.,

 [vim-colortemplate]: https://github.com/lifepillar/vim-colortemplate
 [vim-plug]: https://github.com/junegunn/vim-plug